President’s Postdoc Program

 To apply online, please visit: https://ppfp.ucop.edu/

-The Program
+The Program at Georgia Tech

 In 2020, Georgia Tech’s College of Engineering (CoE) joined in a collaborative partnership with the University of California to offer postdoctoral fellowship opportunities at Georgia Tech.
 In this program, CoE President’s Postdoctoral Fellowships are coupled with faculty mentoring, professional development, and academic networking opportunities.
 Fellows also have access to the Institute’s services supporting our community of postdoctoral researchers.